Where Is My Mind?: Background

 The song was written by frontman Black Francis while he attended the University of Massachusetts Amherst, inspired by his experiences while scuba diving in the Caribbean.
 He said the lyric was sparked by an incident while scuba diving in the Caribbean during his UMass years, recalling a tiny fish persistently following him underwater.

 Guitarist Joey Santiago composed the song's guitar line.
 He recalled of his part, "This was actually the first thing I tried.
 A lazy arpeggio that instantly sounded strong and hooky."

 Recording and production

 Producer Steve Albini tracked the song during the Surfer Rosa sessions in late 1987.
-Albini and the band have described an open, try-it-and-see approach in the studio; Black Francis later called Albini’s attitude “cavalier” in a way that matched the band’s naivety at the time.
+Albini and the band have described an open, try-it-and-see approach in the studio; Black Francis later called Albini's attitude "cavalier" in a way that matched the band's naivety at the time.

-To obtain the song’s distinctive ambience on the backing vocals, Albini moved equipment into a tiled bathroom and recorded Kim Deal’s “ooh” parts there to capture natural echo, a technique the group have specifically linked to this track and to “Gigantic.”
+To obtain the song's distinctive ambience on the backing vocals, Albini moved equipment into a tiled bathroom and where he recorded Kim Deal's shouted "ooh-ooh" to capture natural echo, a technique the group also used for the song "Gigantic".

-Members have also revisited the session details—including arrangement decisions and Albini’s engineering choices—in a 2023 oral-history podcast about the making of Surfer Rosa.
+Pixies members have also revisited the session details—including arrangement decisions and Albini's engineering choices—in a 2023 oral-history podcast about the making of Surfer Rosa.